awsdocs/aws-encryption-sdk-docs/doc_source/concepts.md

 When you encrypt data with the AWS Encryption SDK, it returns an encrypted message\.

-An *encrypted message* is a portable [formatted data structure](message-format.md) that includes the encrypted data along with encrypted copies of the data keys, the algorithm ID, and, optionally, an encryption context and a message signature\.
+An *encrypted message* is a portable [formatted data structure](message-format.md) that includes the encrypted data along with encrypted copies of the data keys, the algorithm ID, and, optionally, an [encryption context](#encryption-context) and a [digital signature](#digital-sigs)\.
 Encrypt operations in the AWS Encryption SDK return an encrypted message and decrypt operations take an encrypted message as input\.

 Combining the encrypted data and its encrypted data keys streamlines the decryption operation and frees you from having to store and manage encrypted data keys independently of the data that they encrypt\.